dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 ### Acceptance criteria

 Perhaps you know that any model with a precision less than $x$ won't be useful.
 Then this metric should be used as a baseline.
-If another baseline mentioned above outperforms this criteria than obviously that baseline's performance supercedes this.
+If another baseline mentioned above outperforms this criteria than obviously that baseline's performance supersedes this.

 ## Sanity checks